Defense industry of Turkey: 1970s-1980s

-It was a period regional conflicts and the Cyprus issue.
-Cyprus crises in 1963 and 1967 and the Turkish invasion of Cyprus in 1974, the arms embargo imposed on Turkey as a result of this invasion proved the need for a national defence industry.
-During the crises, Turkey was face with the difficulty of dependence on foreign supply.
-The deadlock experienced in this period caused to seek ways to reactivate national defence industry.
-During this period in which investments based on import substitution were common, production of G-3 and MG-3 rifles by the MKEK under German licenses were concrete examples of this policy put into practice.

-1974 - Decision for Autarky

 1970s have been the period in which solid initiatives were put into force so as to establish a national defence industry.
 In 1974, Turkey decided to launch a military operation in Cyprus to help the Turks who were under attack.
-The US, protesting Türkiye’s military operation in Cyprus, decided to impose a military embargo on Türkiye.
+The US, protesting Turkey's military operation in Cyprus, decided to impose a military embargo on Turkey.
 This decision caused a situation that paralyzed the logistics structure of the Turkish Armed Forces.
 Because almost all the equipment and spare parts used by the Turkish army and especially the air force were American-made.
 This situation forced Turkish policymakers into a difficult dilemma.
-The leaders of the coalition government that carried out the Cyprus Operation, Bülent Ecevit and Necmettin Erbakan, decided to end foreign dependency in the defense industry.
+The leaders of the coalition government that carried out the Cyprus Peace Operation, Bülent Ecevit and Necmettin Erbakan, decided to end foreign dependency in the defense industry.
 Other governments that came to power later also remained loyal to this decision.
 As a result of the national reaction to the arms embargo against Turkey, the Armed Forces Foundation was established.
-Although these Foundations formed enterprises such as Aselsan, Havelsan, Aspilsan thanks to the donations, it was soon realized that the actual need for a defence industry as required by the contemporary age could not be met through the Foundations.
+Although these Foundations formed enterprises such as Aselsan, Havelsan, Aspilsan thanks to donations, it was soon realized that the actual need for a defence industry as required by the contemporary age could not be met through the Foundation.